|

 Exmoor National Park

-Straddles two counties of
+Straddles the two counties of

 Somerset and Devon, total area of the park covering 267 square miles of hilly